w3c/mathml/docs/accessibility.md

 Knowing the subject area (which changes _inside_ the `math` element), allows for proper semantic markup so that AT reads this well.
 # Summary
 Math accessibility is different from text accessibility.
 It has it's own unique challenges.
 Trying to fit math accessibility into a framework that is designed for text will result in an inferior experience for AT users.
+Attributes within math markup that describe the math semantics can provide essential information to allow AT to deliver a superior experience for math that is on par with the experience provided for text.